KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `MagicMirror2` in file `installer.sh`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+7. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-APOD by grenagit](https://github.com/grenagit/MMM-APOD)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-APOD.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-APOD.js`: Replace it with built-in fetch.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-AQI by ryck](https://github.com/ryck/MMM-AQI)